mnkhee/user-docs-project/docs/tutorials/reading.md

 ## Overview

-This section will focus on reading and displaying data on your web browsers local storage. <!-- add more stuff here -->
+This section will focus on reading and displaying data on your web browsers local storage.

 ## Setup